 I scraped the wiggling bloodsuckers off with my knife at every stop, but new ones would grab hold of my left foot even as I was clearing the right.
 We danced around trying to avoid the things, but the jungle floor was blanketed with them.
-One even managed to sneak up my thigh on our first date; I accidentally popped it, releasing a burst of warm, sticky blood that stained my shorts brown after it dried.
+It was physically wiggling and alive.
+One even managed to sneak up my thigh on our first date; I accidentally popped it, releasing a burst of warm, sticky blood that permanently stained my shorts brown after it dried.

 It didn’t matter.
 My two days of trekking in Laos’ remote Nam Tha National Protected Area were well worth feeding the thirsty buggers.
 We slipped and slid along muddy trails, pushed through towering bamboo groves, and devoured hill after hill of terrain.

 The going was steep, as it always is in Laos, but feeling exhilarated, I pushed up hill after leg-burning hill.
 The guide knew his stuff, and our small group was great—intelligent travelers, the types who would brave a hellish bus full of bodily fluids to access such a place.
-We were far, far away from Vang Vieng tubing.
+We were far, far away from the drunk, tubing masses at Vang Vieng.

-On breaks, the guide provided interesting tidbits about how the indigenous people live.
+On breaks, our guide provided interesting tidbits about how the indigenous people live there.
 For instance, rice is always stored in huts a good distance from the village.
-The practice comes from experience: if the village burns down – as they sometimes do – at least the people will have rice while they rebuild.
+The practice comes from experience.
+If the village burns down, as they sometimes do, at least the people will have rice while they rebuild the simple, wooden structures.

-Interestingly, these poverty-screwed people still have to somehow sell surplus rice and pay their taxes with real currency.
-Never mind that they are at least a day’s walk along jungle trails from any place to sell something.
-Neighbors are as poverty stricken, so they probably aren’t interested in buying stuff that they raise themselves.
+Interestingly, these people mired in the depths of poverty still have to pay taxes.
+They somehow manage to sell surplus rice for real currency to do so.
+Never mind they are at least a day’s walk along jungle trails from anyplace to sell something.
+Neighboring villages are equally as poverty stricken, so they probably aren’t interested in buying stuff they can raise themselves.
 Apparently, no one is exempt when the government comes knocking.

 I found out slowly that there are some advantages and many disadvantages of taking hitchhikers along in your guts.